Alemi7523/Alemi7523.github.io/index.md

 |--------------|-------|
 | **Tynamo**   | 100   |

 Go upstairs right of the Pokémon Center and climb up the stairs to see the scene that progresses the story.
 Choice doesn't matter.
+You will be back at your house on Kakori Village.
+Story will progress if you speak to Melia, but let’s do the detour first.

 ## Terajuma Good Rod Detour